Dhashin/EntersektAssessment/qe-todolist/test/Task1/README.md

 ### TestSteps
 1. Navigate to http://localhost:8081/todo
 2. Enter "Test1" into the input box and click submit
+3. Verify that "Test1" todo item was created
-3. In the update input box enter "TestUpdated1" and click update
+4. In the update input box enter "TestUpdated1" and click update
-4. Verify the "Test1" todo list item has updated to "TestUpdated1"
+5. Verify the "Test1" todo list item has updated to "TestUpdated1"
-5. Close the browser
+6. Close the browser